Rain-And-Storm/website/data/home.md

 Originally purchased for $1M by three couples that took her on a one-year voyage, she ended up being a slip queen for over 20 years on the Gulf Coast of Florida near Saint James City.
 After getting reposessed twice and going through many owners while remaining docked at the very same spot, she now belongs to yours truly as of March 2022.

 She is a very spacious yet fast composite performance cruising catamaran.
 It’s a shame a boat like this one wasn’t used at all in over two decades, she’s got a lot of life left in her and deserves much more than just sitting dead in the water.
-But new adventures await her now, let’s see where wind and current take her!
+But new adventures await her now, let’s see where the wind and current take her!

 ## Upgrades and modifications